stonepros/stone/doc/install/get-packages.rst

 RPM Packages
 ~~~~~~~~~~~~

-For current development branches, you may add a Ceph entry to the
+For current development branches, you may add a Stone entry to the
 ``/etc/yum.repos.d`` directory.
 The `the shaman page`_ can be used to retrieve the full details
 of a repo file.
 It can be retrieved via an HTTP request, for example